aciurlik/Summer-Research/README.md

-      removeAtIndex(removes the course and specified index, returns that course) getSemester(int s)-goes through courseList and copies courses that are in given semster getGER(String[]) goes through courseList and copies courses that forfill that given GER
+      removeAtIndex(removes the course and specified index, returns that course) getSemester(int s)-goes through courseList and copies courses that are in given semster getGER(String[]) goes through courseList and copies courses that forfill that given GER setPrerequsites(Prefix p, Prefix[] prereqs) - update prefixPrerequeistes so future calls to getPrerqs will be accurate. getPrereqs(Prefix p) - find the prerequsites for this prefix

   c.
 Major
     A fixed collection of requirements